Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 Description: In Salesmanship speaking the speaker is given two (2) minutes to prepare a speech on a drawn item in order to “sell” to the judge.

-Goal: To create a polished speaker who is able to give an original, spontaneously prepared speech or “sale”, using the selected item as the central theme.
+Goal: To create a polished speaker who can give an original, spontaneously prepared speech or “sale”, using the selected item as the central theme.

 JR/JV Salesmanship Preparation Rules: